-After joining an L2R mesh, if the MeshRootAddress indicated in the L2RLME-JOIN-MESH.request primitive was 0xffff or 0xffffffffffffffff, and if a device receives a TC IE that is not encrypted or that is encrypted but can be decrypted from another L2R mesh, with the same service provided and with a better PQM, the L2R sublayer may optionally disconnect from the current L2R mesh and join the new one.
+If l2rSwitchMesh is TRUE, a device should hold a list of mesh root addresses managing an L2R mesh with the desired mesh ID.
+After joining an L2R mesh, if a device receives a TC IE that is not encrypted or that is encrypted but can be decrypted from one of the L2R meshes with the same meshID and with a better PQM, the L2R sublayer may optionally disconnect from the current L2R mesh and join the new one.

 If the joining device is an L2R router, the L2R sublayer starts the periodic transmission of EBs with a TC IE at an interval of l2rTcIeInterval.
 The value of l2rTcIeInterval may differ from device to device depending on their sleeping or duty cycling patterns.
 These patterns are determined by the low energy mechanism used at the MAC sublayer defined in IEEE Std 802.15.4.